-ESSER, enrollment, inflation still key
+ESSER, enrollment, and inflation still key factors in levy decisions

-Federal ESSER (stimulus) monies, enrollment and inflation also will interact with the new revenue limit authority and influence school board decisions on the levy over the next two years.
+Federal ESSER monies, enrollment, and inflation also will interact with the new revenue limit authority and influence school board decisions on the levy over the next two years.
 Any use of COVID aid in a district's 2023-24 budget could mitigate impacts on the local levy.
 But by the 2024-25 school year, federal pandemic aid will have expired.
-The extent to which districts relied on it in their 2023-24 budget will determine the size of any ESSER "fiscal cliff" they will need to address in 2024-25.
-Addressing any shortfall will affect many district budget decisions, especially whether to run an operating referendum.
+Depending on how much districts relied on it in their 2023-24 budget will determine the size of any ESSER "fiscal cliff" they will need to address in 2025.
+Addressing any shortfall will affect many district budget decisions, especially whether or not to run an operating referendum.

 In addition to the end of federal COVID aid, declining enrollment is perhaps the single largest challenge to school district budgets, especially over time.
+By definition, it constrains how much \$325 per-pupil in revenue authority could help a school district's budget.
 For districts that are losing a lot of students, a \$325 per pupil increase is unlikely to offset the downward pressure on their revenues that stems from enrolling fewer and fewer students each year.

 The school finance system does contain several safety-net measures to help spread out the impact of a given year's enrollment drop over time, including the use of a three-year rolling enrollment average and adjustments for declining enrollment.

-Most would agree these are
+Most would agree these are well-intended stopgaps.

-well-intended stopgaps.
 But, like any band-aid, they do not address the root problem - the long-term inevitability that declining enrollment will shrink school districts budgets over time at a faster rate than any cost savings related to serving fewer students.
 They also carry unintended short-term consequences.
 The Legislative Fiscal Bureau estimates that 314 of Wisconsin's school districts were in declining enrollment in 2022-23.
 That means as many as three quarters of districts statewide are poised to lose the adjustments that were in place to help them - counteracting some or all of the gains districts would have expected from the \$325 increase in the revenue limit and the new \$11,000 low revenue ceiling.